UN unanimously backs new sanctions on North Korea

 Under the measure, countries are authorised to inspect ships suspected of carrying banned North Korean cargo but must first seek the consent of the flag-state.

-An initial draft authorized the use of force to board those vessels, but that was dropped in negotiations over the weekend.
+An initial draft authorised the use of force to board those vessels, but that was dropped in negotiations over the weekend.

 The United States and its allies argue that tougher sanctions will pile pressure on Kim's regime to come to the negotiation table to discuss an end to its nuclear and missile tests.